Heart transplant process

 Our transplant team members include a pediatric heart transplant cardiologist, cardiovascular surgeon, heart transplant coordinator, pulmonologist, infectious disease specialist, rehabilitation specialist, child psychologist, social worker, child life specialist, pharmacist, nutritionist and financial counselor.
 You’ll have a transplant coordinator to guide you through the whole process.

 It’s essential that we carefully and thoroughly assess whether heart transplantation is a good fit for your child.
 As part of the evaluation for heart transplant, our team of experts will also consider alternatives to transplant and help you decide the approach that is best for your child and your family.
-Our team will perform all the requisite diagnostic tests – including blood & urine, echocardiogram, ECG, EKG and, if necessary, heart biopsy.
+This may include the use of mechanical circulatory support (MCS), such as ventricular assist devices (VADs), to help your child feel healthier and function more normally while waiting for a heart.
+Our team will perform all the diagnostic tests required – including blood and urine tests, echocardiogram, ECG, EKG and, if necessary, heart biopsy.
 In addition, our social worker and child life specialist will help make sure your entire family is prepared and able to participate in your child’s recovery.

 Placement on UNOS list